wassupdoc/iospromocodetracker/README.md

 ✅ **Sends an email notification** to the developer when all codes are used.
 ✅ **Detects when new codes are added** and resets automatically.
 ✅ **Redirects users to a custom site when all codes are used up.**
+✅ QR Code Generation: Displays a QR code linking to the App Store with the promo code.
+✅ Expiration Date Tracking: Adds a new column to track when a promo code was uploaded and expires after 28 days.

 ---